Northwestern University crew member dies during practice

 The school says he was a freshman from Auburn, Washington.
 An autopsy is planned.

-Northwestern University says the boat had nine people aboard when Ramzan fell Monday morning.
+Northwestern says the boat had nine people aboard.
 The Lincolnwood fire department says the coach and team member who tried to rescue Ramzan were taken to a hospital for evaluation after being in the cold water.

 Most Read Stories